It seems you are offline. Please check your connection and try again.

 You need to take calls

 When voice calls matter, a VoIP app can be the right tool.
-An online verification line only handles incoming texts, not a chat.
+An online verification number only handles incoming texts, not a chat.

 Free vs private vs burner at a glance